The Launch of an Industry

 Shearwater: the Legend

 This catamaran was known as Shearwater 1, it raced locally and won every race.
-In 1954 the boat was entered in a “D” class handicap in the Burnham-on-Crouch annual regatta week, and won outright.
+In 1954 the boat was entered in a “D” class handicap in the Isle of Wight and Burnham regatta week, and won outright.
+The Duke of Edinburgh was so impressed with its performance he subsequently bought a Prout catamaran.

 This generated lots of interest in catamarans which led to the Prouts designing more models until they hit on the smaller and more easily trailed Shearwater III.